 What Is Customer Due Diligence?

-Customer due diligence (CDD) is a series of checks performed to verify a customer’s identity and assess their risk profile before establishing a business relationship.
-It is a fundamental part of compliance frameworks, including anti-money laundering (AML) and know your customer (KYC) regulations.
+Customer due diligence (CDD) is the process of verifying a customer’s identity and evaluating their risk level before doing business with them.
+It’s a key part of anti-money laundering (AML) and know your customer (KYC) regulations.

 CDD involves collecting, verifying, and analyzing information from various sources, such as:

-- Public and private data sources: To assess the customer’s activities and risk profile.
+- Public and private data checks – to understand the customer’s financial behavior, business activity, and risk exposure

 Types of CDD